Designing an AI-Assisted interface

 There was a high chance of responses feeling helpful but being technically imprecise.

-We invested in previewing reasoning behind results, surfacing the logic- so users could understand why a certain set of issues matched their query.
+We invested in previewing reasoning behind results, surfacing the logic, so users could understand why a certain set of tasks matched their query.
 This transparency built trust and helped users refine their questions.

 Originally, the read-only design (no automatic write capabilities) limited the assistant's usefulness.